jrsmth/spring/content/14-work-with-containers/README.md

 <br>

-## Running MongoDB as a docker container
+## Running containerised MongoDB
 * `docker run -d -p 27017:27017 mongo`
+    * Verifying that the container is running:
+        1. Check the status in Docker Desktop
+        2. Run `docker ps | grep <CONTAINER_NAME>`
+        3. Hit `localhost:27017` in the browser